Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 Storage: Store cookies in an airtight container at room temperature for up to 5 days

-Reheating: Enjoy at room temperature, or warm in the microwave for 10-15 seconds for a freshly baked feel!
+Reheating: Eat them at room temperature, or warm in the microwave for 10-15 seconds for a freshly baked feel!

 Freezing: Freeze unbaked cookie dough balls for up to 3 months.
 Bake straight from frozen, adding an extra minute to the bake time